cube-m4st3r/go-learning/README.md

 - Implement .git hooks or use the pre-commit framework
 - Update the devcontainer with a custom Dockerfile to build a container with go and pre-commit framework installed (if so chosen)
+- Create better GitHub Actions aka.
+CI/CD
+- Write documentation and explanations for each section and mini project

 ## License